decodewithdeepak/node-js/node-js-notes.md

 - Use meaningful resource names (nouns) in URIs.
 - Use appropriate HTTP methods for actions (GET for read, POST for create, PUT/PATCH for update, DELETE for delete).
 - Use status codes to indicate success or failure (e.g., 200 OK, 201 Created, 404 Not Found).
+- Use middleware for common tasks like authentication, logging, and error handling.

 ### 3.4 Express Middleware